 30 years’ young farmer Satish Joge is a resident of village Allipur of block Hinganghat.
 He owns 3 acres of land.
 Out of which 2 acres is under natural farming since last 3 years.
 Before the adoption of natural farming, his net profit per acre was about Rs.30000 with the same cultivation cost.

-Satish shared, “My farm bunds are crowded by Neem plantation which not only served me inputs for natural farming but also controls the micro climate of my farm.
-My profits amplified as I began to process and sale my farm produce my own.”
+Satish shared, “My farm bunds are crowded by neem plantation which not only served me inputs for natural farming but also controls the micro climate of my farm.
+My profits amplified as I began to process and sell my farm produce on my own.”